Chronic Absenteeism Improvement Indicator

 |Lower than 36.7%

-The two improvement standards allow for attainable improvement for all schools and districts – regardless of its baseline or prior-year rate.
+The two improvement standards allow for attainable improvement for all districts and schools – regardless of their baselines or prior-year rates.
 The emphasis is to highlight the data and provide crucial supports to students in an effort to increase achievement.